omgenomics/portfolio/README.md

 ## Getting Started

-Clone this repo on your computer:
+Create your own repo using this one as a template (click `Use this template`).

+Then clone your repo:

 ```bash
 git clone https://github.com/omgenomics/portfolio.git